w3f/jamtestvectors/safrole/README.md

 ## Simple Failure

-- [simple-failure-0.json]: progress from slot 0 to 0 => KO
+- [simple-failure-0.json](simple-failure-0.json): progress from slot 0 to 0 => KO

 ## Progress No-Tickets

 - [progress-no-tickets-0.json](progress-no-tickets-0.json): progress from slot 0 to 1.
 No tickets extrinsic => OK
-- [progress-no-tickets-1.json]: progress to a slot in epoch's tail.
+- [progress-no-tickets-1.json](progress-no-tickets-1.json): progress to a slot in epoch's tail.
 With a ticket extrinsic => KO
-- [progress-no-tickets-2.json]: progress to a slot in epoch's tail.
+- [progress-no-tickets-2.json](progress-no-tickets-2.json): progress to a slot in epoch's tail.
 With no ticket extrinsic => OK

 ## Enact Epoch Change No-Tickets

-- [enact-epoch-change-no-tickets.json]:
+- [enact-epoch-change-no-tickets-0.json](enact-epoch-change-no-tickets-0.json): progress from slot 0 to 1.
+No tickets extrinsic => OK
+- [enact-epoch-change-no-tickets-1.json](enact-epoch-change-no-tickets-1.json): progress to a slot in epoch's tail => OK
+- [enact-epoch-change-no-tickets-2.json](enact-epoch-change-no-tickets-2.json): progress to next epoch, produce epoch mark => OK